- Home to DLR

 The FSLSO will continue serving as the South Dakota Division of Insurance's vendor for all surplus lines filings and premium tax submissions.
 As of October 1, 2016, all new and renewal multi-state surplus lines policies will be filed as single-state policies with the FSLSO when South Dakota is the home state.
 If you have any questions regarding this process, please contact the Division of Insurance.

-Surplus Lines Clearinghouse Tax Calculator
+Surplus Lines Clearinghouse Tax Estimator

-SD Tax Rates Surplus Lines Clearinghouse Coverage Codes (in Adobe .pdf format*)
+SD Tax Rates Surplus Lines Clearinghouse Coverage Codes (in Adobe PDF format)

 Single-State Surplus Lines Policies

 The Division requires all surplus lines premium tax filings, including surplus lines tax reporting and remittance, to be filed with the Clearinghouse through their website.
 Brokers are no longer required to file affidavits or surplus lines broker premium tax reports with the Division on surplus lines policies issued or renewed on or after January 1, 2013; this requirement is met by accurately supplying the required information at the Clearinghouse website.
 Brokers must report surplus line business to the Clearinghouse within 30 days of the effective date of the policy.
 South Dakota brokers need to register with the Clearinghouse to file policies.
 Surplus Lines Brokers must obtain at least 3 declinations before placing business in the surplus lines market.